na-stewart/sanic-security/README.md

 * Two-factor authentication
 * Two-step verification
 * Captcha
-* Wildcard and role based authorization
+* Role based authorization with wildcard permissions

 This repository has been starred by Sanic's core maintainer: